uptudev/forestry/README.md

 ## Contributing

-If you would like to contribute to forestry, please open an issue or submit a pull request.
+If you want to contribute to forestry, open an issue or submit a pull request.

 ## License